 The pulmonary plexuses derive fibres from both the vagi and the sympathetic trunk.
-They supply efferents to the bronchial musculature and receive afferents from the mucous membrane of the bronchioles and from the alveoli.
+They supply efferents to the bronchial musculature (sympathetic bronchodilator fibres) and receive afferents from the mucous membrane of the bronchioles and from the alveoli.

-The bronchopulmonary segments of the lungs (Figs 20, 21)
+The bronchopulmonary segments of the lungs

+(Figs 20, 21)

-A knowledge of the finer arrangement of the bronchial tree is an bronchi.
+A knowledge of the finer arrangement of the bronchial tree is an essential